stricoff92/adstxt/README.md

-# A parser &amp; encoder for ads.txt files.
+# A Parser &amp; Encoder for Ads.txt Files.

 #### Requirements